Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

-Similar to the case of Wicks forms, we associate an orientable (non-orientable) surface to an orientable (non-orientable) quadratic set of words.
-For this we take a set of discs with the words of the quadratic set on the boundaries, and identify the edges with the same labels respecting orientation.
-The {\it genus} of a quadratic set of words is defined as the sum of genera of the surfaces obtained from $k$ discs with words $ w_1,w_2,\dots ,w_{k}$ on their boundaries.
+Similar to the case of Wicks forms (see \cite{V},\cite{kv} for background on Wicks forms), we associate a union of surfaces to a quadratic set of words.
+If the quadratic set is orientable, then all surfaces are orientable, whereas if the quadratic set is non-orientable then at least one surface is non-orientable.
+This is done by taking a set of disks with boundaries labeled by words from the quadratic set, and identifying edges which have the same labels, respecting orientation.
+The {\it genus} of a quadratic set of words is defined as the sum of genera of the surfaces obtained from $k$ disks with words $ w_1,w_2,\dots ,w_{k}$ on their boundaries.
+We will denote the genus by $Genus( w_1,w_2,\dots ,w_{k})$ in the orientable case, and by $Sq( w_1,w_2,\dots ,w_{k})$ in the non-orientable case.
+If a set of words is not strictly quadratic, and each letter appears an even number of times, topological genus may be defined.

+\begin{definition} Let elements $\{C_i\}$ be represented in $G$ as a specialization of a quadratic set of words (not necessarily uniquely).
+The minimum of topological genera of such quadratic sets of words is the \emph{topological genus} of the tuple $\{C_i\}$, $i=1 \ldots m$.